yuzhoumo/blog/content/posts/automate-everything/index.md

 fi
 ```

-Finally, as a cherry on top, I add this little hack to get around the annoying macOS "Are you sure you want to open...?" dialog on newly installed casks.
+Finally, I added this little hack to get around the annoying macOS
+"Are you sure you want to open...?" dialog on newly installed casks.

 ```sh
 [[ "$cask_flag" -eq 1 ]] && \